linode/docs/docs/applications/project-management/create_a_private_python_package_repository.md

     The repository should be accessible through `192.0.2.0` by default on port 80 where `192.0.2.0` is the public of the Linode.

 # Download From a Client
-Recall the rather long flags declared with `pip` in order to download from a different specified repository.
-Create a configuration file containing the IP of your public server will simplify usage.
+Recall the rather long flags declared with `pip` in order to download from a specified repository.
+Creating a configuration file containing the IP of your public server will simplify usage.

 1. On a client computer, create a `.pip` directory in the home directory.
 Inside the this directory, create `pip.conf` with the following: